One Veteran Society Board of Directors

 Liz Grevatt, Director

-During the last four years as President of the Philipsburg Legion, Liz along with an outstanding Executive has re-establish the Legion within the community.
+During the last seven years as President of the Philipsburg Legion, Liz along with an outstanding Executive has re-establish the Legion within the community.
 More importantly we have re-connected with the Veteran community in our area.
 Along with the Legion, Liz is a member of Breakfast Club of Canada and Avante Woman’s Center.

 Allan Plett, Director